Global Meetings Industry Day

 Not only do large, in-person events spur human value and connection—but they also serve as a significant economic driver, injecting valuable spending dollars back into host communities and the U.S. economy.

-Global Meetings Industry Day 2022: Five Ways to Engage
+Global Meetings Industry Day 2023: Five Ways to Get Involved

 1 – Host an event and tell us about it.